GRADES 9 to 12 | 2023-2024

 Following the stated policies and requirements outlined on each Challenge description page, teachers submit the best entries from their schools with completed entry forms.
 Entries may be submitted either in person to Fairchild Tropical Botanic Garden or via certified mail.
 In order for Challenge entries to be marked as complete, teachers must complete an Entry Form for each Challenge they participate in.

-Electronic submissions should be emailed to firstname.lastname@example.org, unless otherwise stated in the Challenge description.
+Electronic submissions should be uploaded to the corresponding Challenge Entry Form, unless otherwise stated in the Challenge description.

 To submit an entry at Fairchild Tropical Botanic Garden, please drop of your entry during business hours, between 9:30 am and 5:00 pm, at the Visitor’s Center.
 Weekends are only possible with advance notice.
 It is very helpful if you contact The Fairchild Challenge staff to make us aware of your submission.
 You will receive an email noting that staff received your entry.